GTekSD/gteksd/README.md

 - 🕵️ **Offensive Security & Pen-Testing** — web apps, networks, and everything in between
 - 🩸 **Red Teaming** — thinking like the adversary so defenders don't have to learn it the hard way
 - 🤖 **LLM & AI Security** — prompt injection, model abuse, and the new attack surface everyone's ignoring
-- 🐍 **Tool Building** — Python-first automation for recon, scanning, and integrity checks
+- 🐍 **Tool Building** — Python or shell-scripting automation for recon, scanning, integrity checks and whatever i feel..

 ## :rocket: Featured Projects